Close Banner

 An item that is labeled “gluten-free” has been made without gluten and measures have been taken to prevent any cross-contamination.
 For example, the delicious Disneyland macarons or gluten-friendly IncrediCookie may be naturally gluten-free, but they are not labeled or promoted as “gluten-free.”
 The macarons are sitting near other baked goods, making cross-contamination possible... so approach with caution.
 The true gluten-free baked cookies and muffins are made off-site and packaged in a sealed bag.
 (We thought they were pretty tasty!)

-Gluten-Free Breakfast Options at Disneyland and Disney California Adventure Parks
+Gluten-Free Breakfast Options at Disneyland Park

 Dining Gluten-Free at Disneyland Resort - Mickey Waffles Carnations Cafe

 I don't know about you, but I am a firm believer that breakfast is the most important (and often the most delicious) meal of the day, especially when you'll be hoppin' around the theme parks.
-At Disneyland, get your gluten-free Mickey waffles, potatoes, eggs, omelets, fruit, sausage and bacon at Carnation Café or Plaza Inn.
-You can also request gluten-free pancakes there or get the breakfast skillet.
-Plaza Inn is a buffet, so you’ll need to specifically request the gluten-free Mickey waffles.
-The Mickey waffles at Carnation Café are dense and chewy, not at all crumbly and dry.
-We give them two gloves up!
+At Disneyland, get your gluten-free Mickeywaffles, potatoes, eggs, omelets, fruit, sausage and bacon at Carnation Cafe or Plaza Inn.
+You can also request gluten-free pancakes (at Carnation Cafe) or get the breakfast skillet.
+There are gluten-free options for the sandwiches as well!

-In terms of quick-service breakfast choices, you can get eggs, bacon or sausage and a Cuties mandarin at Red Rose Taverne.
-You can always find fresh fruits and even yogurt in the parks.
-At Galactic Grill, you can get a Loaded Breakfast Sandwich on a gluten/allergy-friendly bun, fruit or Disney check meal.
+In terms of quick-service breakfast choices, you can get eggs, bacon or sausage and a Cuties mandarin or the Little Town Harvest Bowl at Red Rose Taverne.
+They did swap out the tots for fries in the bowl in 2026.

 Gluten-Free Quick-Service Lunch & Dinner Options at Disneyland Park